Start the service

 Important

-The Guest alerts and interface buttons described below are not visible in fullscreen mode.
+The Guest alerts and interface buttons described below are not visible in Fullscreen mode.

 Set the maximum number of concurrent clients#